dorbin/scratch/provision-spinnaker.md

 # Install Spinnaker

-## GCP Project Selection
+## Select GCP project

+Select the project in which you'll install Spinnaker, then click **Confirm project**.

 <walkthrough-project-billing-setup>
 </walkthrough-project-billing-setup>

 ## Spinnaker Installation

-Let's now provision Spinnaker within {{project-id}}.
-Click the Cloud Shell icon below to copy the command to your shell, and then run it from the shell by pressing Enter/Return.
+Now let's provision Spinnaker within {{project-id}}.

+Click the paste button on the command below to copy that command to your shell, then press **Enter** to run it from the Shell .

 ### Configure the environment.